mathcrln/mathcrln/README.md

 - Building real world full-stack apps that offer great user experience
 - Leveraging React, mostly Next.js + Tailwind, PlanetScale Data and Prisma
 - Developing my UX/UI Knowledge, as well as in SEO, Accessibility and Product Management,
 - Making my code cleaner, more readable and reusable
+- Playing with Obsidian and learning how to learn in public
+- Investigating the mysteries of the universe 🔭

 Curious on what I'm specifically learning or building lately?
 [Check out my wehsite](https://mathcrln.com).